 March 20, 2015 — Total Solar Eclipse

-Regions that saw at least a partial eclipse: Europe, North/East Asia, North/West Africa, West in North America, Atlantic, Arctic.
+Regions that saw at least a partial eclipse: Europe, North/West Asia, North/West Africa, East in North America, Atlantic, Arctic.

 The eclipse started at one location and ended at another.
 The times below are actual times (in UTC) when the eclipse occurred.